HiroIshida/quick_tutorial/day2.md

 (send *co-ik-target* :newcoords (send *co-handle* :copy-worldcoords)) (send *co-ik-target* :translate #f(-80 0 0) :local)
 ```
 Because we set `:local`, the translation is done w.r.t. `*co-ik-target*` itself.
-Not that you can also set `:world`.
+Note that you can also set `:world`.
 We don't do it here but you can also rotate the coordinate around a specified axis (x, y, z) by a specified angle.
 For example, rotation around y-axis by 0.1 rad is `(send *co* :rotate 0.1 :y :local)`.

 By calling `(objects (list *fetch* *co-endeffector* *co-handle* *co-ik-target*))` you will see the following figure.
 <div align="center">